chromaui/chromatic-docs/visual-testing-addon.md

 ## Authentication

-Before using the visual testing addon, you must authenticate yourself with Chromatic.
+Before using the Visual Testing addon, you must authenticate yourself with Chromatic.
 Click the "Enable" button in the addon panel and follow the onboarding workflow to set up your account and link your existing Storybook instance with Chromatic.
 After the authentication process is complete, you'll be redirected back to Storybook, where you'll see a list of available projects to which you have access.

 ![Visual testing addon authentication](img/visual-tests-sign-in.png)